s5no5t/frtrss/frtrss.prd.md

 - Deny rules override allow rules
 - Field-level permissions require explicit field specification
 - All conditions must be satisfied (AND logic)
+- Actions must be defined in the resource's action type

 ### 2.3 Public Access